CSCfi/csc-user-guide/docs/support/faq/sensitive-data-access.md

  SD Submit and Federated EGA, the services for submitting sensitive data to a national repository for re-use, are in the pilot phase.
 Contact us at servicedesk@csc.fi (subject: Sensitive Data) for more information.

-## Do SD Connect and SD Desktop support federated authentication?
+## Do SD Connect and SD Desktop support federated authentication methods?

 * Yes, SD Desktop supports :
-Haka  (the identity federation of the Finnish universities, polytechnics, and research institutions) ELIXIR Login (a service that provides authentication and authorization within ELIXIR).
+Haka  (the identity federation of the Finnish universities, polytechnics, and research institutions) ELIXIR Login (a service that provides authentication and authorization within the ELIXIR infrastructure).
 To register: https://elixir-europe.org/register

 * SD Connect currently supports only Haka, and we are working on updating the authentication methods.